mezo-org/musd/docs/README.md

 Whenever a trove becomes under-collateralized (sub 110% BTC value to debt), it is eligible for liquidation.
 We have two ways to liquidate troves: with the Stability pool (default), and with redistribution (fallback).

-When a user (or bot) calls `TroveManager.liquidate` on a trove with sub-110% collateralization ratio, that user is rewarded with a $200 mUSD gas compensation as well as 0.5% of the trove's collateral.
-Then, the Stability pool burns mUSD to cover all of the trove's debt and seizes the remaining 99.5% of the trove's collateral.
+When a user (or bot) calls `TroveManager.liquidate` on a trove with sub-110% collateralization ratio, that user is rewarded with a $200 MUSD gas compensation as well as 0.5% of the trove's collateral.
+Then, the Stability pool burns MUSD to cover all of the trove's debt and seizes the remaining 99.5% of the trove's collateral.
 It is important to note that anyone is able to execute the call to trigger the liquidation and that they do not require a MUSD balance to take the liquidation, the liquidator only spends BTC on gas for the transaction.

 Liquidations can be triggered on individual loans with `TroveManager.liquidate` or on a list of loans with `TroveManager.batchLiquidateTroves`.